-Glow Plug Fracture
+- Glow Plug Fracture

 Below is a picture of a typical seat fracture in Ford diesel cylinder heads.
-If you’re not familiar with these type of seat they integrally cast meaning they are just part of the cast iron head.
+If you’re not familiar with these type of seat fractures they integrally cast meaning they are just part of the cast iron head.
 You cast the cylinder head and cut these out of the iron and you have a seat.
 The problem is the seat is only as strong as the cast iron.
 Ford and everyone else for that matter says either flame harden, induction harden etc. but that is just a surface treatment.
 Detroit, Cummins, Caterpillar and all the rest of the heavy duty diesels install heavy duty valve seat inserts, typically a Stellite or Hi-Chrome alloy, sometimes non-magnetic.
 The seats we install in these heads are a Stellite Hi-Chrome alloy seat.
 This is what I’ll show next.

 The next picture is cast iron seat removed and counter bored for the replacement seat.